 I have my niece to thank for finding this sugar-coated crescent because she insisted I watched Paddington and this is where it was filmed.
 If you haven’t seen the film, it’s utterly delightful and certainly one to add to your list.
 I didn’t feel too guilty taking these photographs because I’m sure many Paddington fans make a pilgrimage to the crescent!

 Bywater Street, SW3

-In the late 1990’s, I lived on the corner of Jubilee Place and Kings Road, just two streets away from this picturesque part of Chelsea.
+In the late 1990s, I lived on the corner of Jubilee Place and Kings Road, just two streets away from this picturesque part of Chelsea.
 It was one of those places everyone wanted to visit when they came to stay and each morning on my way to work, I would look down the pastel-coloured street and smile.
-It’s easily one of my favourite London streets and I happened to notice the lilac house recently sold for 2.5 million.
+It’s easily one of my favourite London streets and I happened to notice one of the houses recently sold for 2.5 million.
 It’s now available to rent for a mere £7,150 per calendar month!

 Chalcot Square, NW1

 Chalcot Square is just a stone’s throw away from Chalcot Crescent and it puts the glamour into painted houses.
 When I was last there, the residents were having a birthday party on the square complete with bunting and floral crockery.
 It looked like Britain’s version of Ramsay Street!